jackdbd/zig-bolognajs/slides/why-zig-and-not-x.md

 </Transform>

 <!--
+Why would a JS developer learn a native language?
+Performance, to know how computer works, interoperability.

 In C, preprocessor macros transform your program **before** actual compilation.

 I can't say much about Go.
 I wrote only a few hundred lines of Go.